Exeter College, Oxford: Women at Exeter

 For over six centuries after its founding, women were not permitted to study at Exeter, but in 1979 it joined many other men's colleges in admitting its first female students.
-In 1993, Exeter College became the first of the former all-male colleges to elect a woman, Marilyn Butler, as its rector.
+Today it admits men and women in roughly equal numbers.
+In 1993, Exeter College became the first of the formerly all-male colleges to elect a woman, Marilyn Butler, as its rector.
 When Butler's tenure expired in October 2004, the college elected another woman—Frances Cairncross, former senior editor of The Economist—as rector.

-In 2014, the author J. K. Rowling was elected an honorary fellow of the college.
+In 2014, the author J. K. Rowling was elected an honorary fellow of the college for the "extraordinary contribution she has made to the field of literature, and in particular to children's reading and literacy".

 Adelphi Wine Club

 Formed in the 1850s, the Adelphi Wine Club is reputed to be one of the oldest three wine clubs in Oxford.
 The club draws its membership from undergraduates studying at Exeter College.
 It has been forcibly closed down by college authorities several times throughout its tumultuous existence and is currently believed to be dormant.
 The club was renowned for its extravagant dinners, and for excessive gambling after each meeting.
 One black ball was sufficient to exclude an undergraduate from membership.
-Beginning in 1923, the college forbade any student holding an exhibition or scholarship to join the club.
+Beginning in 1923, the college forbade any student holding an exhibition from joining the club.

-Notable members include Sir Martin Le Quesne, and J.P.V.D.
+Notable past members include Sir Martin Le Quesne, and J.P.V.D.
 Balsdon.